ViktoriaSvt/MS-server/README.md

 ### Dockerization

 The server is **fully Dockerized** for easy deployment and scalability.
-The server's core components (Kafka, Redis, Elasticsearch, Nginx) are also containerized, but are still being configured.

 ---